ros-box/a2d2_to_ros/FAQ.md

     1. `pcloud_attr.rectime`?
     1. `pcloud_attr.boundary`?
     1. `pcloud_attr.valid`?
 1. Is `pcloud_attr.boundary` always 0 or 1?
+What does this indicate?
 1. What are the units for `pcloud_attr.reflectance`?
 Why are the values integral?
+The tutorial seems to treat this as an intensity value; is that the case?
 1. Are the `pcloud_attr.rectime` and `pcloud_attr.timestamp` intentionally `int64` and not `uint64`?
 1. Are the points in the point cloud ordered in any way?
 If so, what is the ordering?
 1. Are `pcloud_attr.depth` and `pcloud_attr.distance` strictly non-negative?
 1. Are `pcloud_attr.row` and `pcloud_attr.col` supposed to be non-negative?
 At least `pcloud_attr.col` has negative values in the Munich sensor fusion data set.
 1. Are the points motion compensated already?
+1. The following questions would help reduce the size of generated bag files:
+    1. Can `pcloud_attr.boundary` be stored as a `bool`?
+    1. Can `pcloud_attr.reflectance` be stored as a `uint8_t`?

 ## Semantic segmentation bus signal data